Course resource help for Health and Social Work

 There is an old Referencing Guide for Health and Social Care students (download a PDF document of the referencing guide -922KB ).
 There are slight differences between this guide and Brookes Harvard and there aren't always examples in here of all the types of document you might want to reference.

-Cite Them Right Online shows you how to reference a wide range of sources (books, journal articles, web sites) using exactly the same Harvard style used at Brookes.
+Cite Them Right Online shows you how to reference a wide range of sources (books, journal articles, web sites) using exactly the same Harvard style used at Oxford Brookes.

 Endnote is a tool for storing and organising your references, and it will also work with Word or Pages to create a fully formatted bibliography from your reference library.